AriFordsham/GHCWiki/sebastian-and-simon.md

   - Implementation

 - !2218 Unlifted data types
-  - Introduces top-level unlifted bindings for data con wrappers of nullary constructors, which appear to have been properly tagged.
+  - #17521: Introduces top-level unlifted bindings for data con wrappers of nullary constructors, which appear to have been properly tagged.
-    - Extend CoreLint
-    - Poitner tagging fails for lifted top-level things in some cases.
-Does it work for unlifted things?
-Provide test case!
-    - Make sure by always providing Unfolding -- but that is too large!
-Just tag would be enough.
-But then we can do it for lifted types, too.
-Maybe just displace the address in the table rather than displacing every occurrence?
-    - Might also do this for functions!
-But for lifted things it's an optimisation, for unlifted things it's an invariant!
-    - What about `Array#`?
-Algebraic data types don't need to be tagged, I think.
-"Properly tagged" does only concern algebraic unlifted data types
-  - Related, because we allow it with -XUnliftedNewtypes: #17503 Allow data family instances with type family apps in result kind
+    - `IND_STATIC` and unlifted top-level bindings are fundamentally incompatible: The former doesn't allow tags, the latter needs the tag
+    - So it's not enough to augment interface files with tagging info (cf. #17004/!1530), because we can never apply it to `IND_STATIC`
+    - Hence we have to get rid of `IND_STATIC` altogether.
+At least for unlifted bindings, but then we can also do it for lifted ones.
+Andreas has an idea in https://gitlab.haskell.org/ghc/ghc/issues/16831#note_217397: Simply export the thing that we eventually point to, so that the indirection is eliminated at compile-time already.

 # Pattern-match checking